umee-network/umee/docs/architecture/ADR-001-interest-stream.md

 From section 2.1 of the [Umee Whitepaper](https://umee.cc/umee-whitepaper/):

->upon deposit of assets into the Asset Facilities, users will receive an amount of tokens called uTokens that map 1:1 with the asset deposited. uTokens are initially minted on Umee and can bridge over to Ethereum as ERC20 tokens.
+> Upon deposit of assets into the Asset Facilities, users will receive an amount of tokens called uTokens that map 1:1 with the asset deposited. uTokens are initially minted on Umee and can bridge over to Ethereum as ERC20 tokens.
 The balance of uTokens grows over time by the underlying interest rate applied to the deposits. uTokens will employ an interest stream mechanism which means that a balance of uTokens will constantly generate income even when split or transferred.

 We need to find suitable ways to implement the interest stream on uTokens (which seems to require automatic minting or self-minting of tokens from existing balances).
 The method we choose should function in at least the following scenarios:

 - uToken balances held on Umee chain
 - uToken balances transferred or split between wallets on Umee chain
 - uToken balances sent to other Cosmos chains via IBC and held